Use Presto, via TD Console, to query data stored in your Arm Treasure Data Data Tank!

 - Enables easier access to DataTank data via querying from Treasure Data Console, via Presto.
 Including the creation & deletion of tables.

-- More flexible processing flows by enabling data to be joined across DataTank & core TD tables.
+- More flexible processing flows by enabling data to be joined across DataTank and core TD tables.

 How to Use